 What do you get?

 You will receive 9 different printable ninja cards and the Ninja Ranking poster which explains the different rankings and scores required to achieve them, with amazing illustrations drawn by professional illustrator Paul Spencer.
 One excel document which contains four spread sheets one for each of the four operations.
-This excel document will generate 151 random questions for each of the operations every time it is opened.
+This excel document will generate 151 random questions for each of the operations every time you press ‘F9’.
 A PDF document explaining the easy steps involved in implementing ‘Ninja Maths’ in your classroom.

 So how do you get it?